 Here is the Annapurna Circuit Trek Packing list:

-- A comfortable trekking bag: Having a good trekking bag can properly distribute the weight in the upper body which results in a comfortable walk.
+- A comfortable trekking bag: An excellent trekking bag can adequately distribute the weight in the upper body, resulting in a comfortable walk.

-- A good trekking boots: Buy good trekking shoes to avoid blisters and pain in the feet.
+- Good trekking boots: Buy shoes to avoid blisters and foot pain.

 - Sleeping bag for cold weather.

 - First Aid Kit for minor injuries during the trek.
 And Personal hygiene – especially for women.

 - And other necessary gear and equipment.

 If you are not used to trekking, trekking on a more straightforward route can be very helpful.
 This helps our body adjust, prepare for the more challenging trek, and help prevent our overall health from getting hurt.
 Proper training doesn’t have to lift weight or some of it but do the primary exercises that pump up your heart rate.

 Exercises like cycling, jogging, etc., are suitable for increasing your stamina.
 Do regular jogging.
 You can train in your home by climbing up and down the stairway.
 This hugely helps to reduce the Annapurna Circuit Trek Difficulty.